 The best way to talk about guns is to do so in the context of other safety-related topics, say many experts.
 It also gives the other parent an opportunity to share his or her own safety concerns with you.

-“Having good manners does not mean you have to forgo safety and concern for yourself and your children,” says Deborah King, a Seattle-based etiquette expert and founder of the Global Protocol, Etiquette and Civility Academy.
+“Having good manners does not mean you have to forgo safety and concern for yourself and your children,” says Deborah King, a Seattle-based etiquette expert and founder and CEO of Global Protocol, Etiquette & Civility Academy.

 All safety-related discussions should be conducted in person or on the phone, says Elizabeth Bennett, Community Benefit director at Seattle Children’s Hospital, who has more than 25 years of experience working on injury prevention and child safety.

 “Email is easy to misinterpret,” she says, and a way for the other parent to feel judged.

 When talking about guns, or any safety-related subject, give the other parent the sense that you’re on a team, and communicate your expectations.
 Something like “We don’t give our children soda” or “We don’t let them play on the internet” could be a good starting point.

 Then, move into more difficult subjects, King says.
 “Here are some more serious concerns I have,” you might say, and bring up gun safety.
 She suggests that you couch it in your own concerns, not in an accusatory manner.